scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bite.*** *Melee Attack:* 4 AP, 3/1/1/0/0</br>On hit deals 1/2 in piercing damage.
+***Bite.*** *Melee Attack:* 4 AP, 3/1/1/0/0 - On hit deals 1/2 in piercing damage.

-***Leap.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 3/1/2/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to a creature and attacks them.
+***Leap.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 3/1/2/0/0 - The wolf leaps up to 2 tiles, ending in a tile adjacent to a creature and attacks them.
 The creature makes a Defense or Dexterity save.
 On hit they take 2/1 in piercing damage, being knocked prone on a critical.

-***Howl.*** *Special, Maneuver:* 4 AP, Range 3, 2/0/3/0/0</br>Lets out a bone chilling howl targeting all enemy creatures in range.
+***Howl.*** *Special, Maneuver:* 4 AP, Range 3, 2/0/3/0/0 - Lets out a bone chilling howl targeting all enemy creatures in range.
 Creatures make a Willpower save against this roll.
 On fail they gain Fear until the end of their next turn with the Vargr as the source.
 A creature that succeeds against this is immune to _Howl_ for the next 24 hours.
 ___

 #### Cinderbug Swarm